Article written by

 Potential Risks and Side Effects

-While the research showing the links between limonene and so many of these positive effects we just broke down, it’s important to note that more research needs to be done to figure out if those links are as substantial as they appear.
+While the research shows the links between limonene and so many of these positive effects we just broke down, it’s important to note that more research needs to be done to determine if those links are as substantial as they appear.

 Organizations like the Food and Drug Administration have yet to approve or back up any of these scientific links and studies.
-That means that there has not yet been enough peer-reviewed, substantial research to prove that limonene does what those studies have shown often and consistently enough.
+That means there has not yet been enough peer-reviewed, substantial research to prove that limonene does what those studies have shown often and consistently.